tudorpintea999/kailua/book/src/validator.md

 * `boundless_lookback`: (Defaults to `5`) The number of previous proof requests to inspect for duplicates before making a new proof request.

 #### Storage Provider
-The below second set of parameters determine where the proven executable and its input are stored:
+The below second set of parameters determines where the proven executable and its input are stored:
 * `storage_provider`: One of `s3`, `pinata`, or `file`.
 * `s3_access_key`: The `s3` access key.
 * `s3_secret_key`: The `s3` secret key.